18F/handbook/pages/travel-and-leave/overtime.md

 Entering your hours is a two step process.

 ### Step 1 - Submit a time request in HRLinks
 You need to enter your overtime, comp time, or credit hours into HRLinks.
-Your supervisor will be notified to approve the hours.
+To determine the maximum number of comp time hours that you can accrue per pay period, please use the [Bi-weekly Comp Time Cap Calculator](https://docs.google.com/spreadsheets/d/1q7wVWPWzBYljj87Wzl-ouVDJux9vplOP_zg3ryxz0iw/edit#gid=0).
+Your supervisor will be notified to approve the hours requested.

 - Click on the **Employee Time Requests** tile
 - Select **Additional Time Requests**